GrantS2S/website/content/integrations/b2b-trade-store/_customer.md

 ---
 title: "Sync Customer and Account Information"
-subtitle: "Sync your customer and account information from your ERP / accounting system to our B2B Trade Store."
+subtitle: "Sync your customer and account information from supported ERP / accounting systems to our B2B Trade Store."
 imageDestop: "/images/a02.png"
 imageDestopWidth: "849"
 imageMobile: "/images/a002.png"